lydia-lim1/Landauer-Reports/README.md

 Unless there has been an update to the local rules in a given area, this spreadsheet should not change.
 Show the RPA the numbers in these spreadsheets if unsure.

 The first time you run this script, you may need to install pandas by typing pip install pandas in the IDE terminal.

+Once you have run the script, the results should be saved in the location defined by the output file paths (e.g. the filepaths defined by the variables
+'monthlyreport_location', 'prewarning_report_savelocation', 'annual_report_savelocation', 'previousyear_report_savelocation' and  'comparison_file').